Last Update: 2021-08-23T21:53:19.702Z

 Other countries have different test procedures than these.
 As one might expect, the different test procedures produce different fuel efficiency results.

 The EPA tests described above measure energy consumption (a.k.a.
 MPGe) from which is calculated the estimated range.
 Namely, the test determines the kiloWatt-hours per 100 miles figure.
 From that it’s easy to derive the estimated range with simple mathematics.
-See Energy storage and driving range
+See Energy storage, energy consumption, weather and electric car driving range

 The following is the complete list of test cycles published on the EPA website as of February 2017.